Bachelor of Science (B.S.)Program Website

 Students that enjoy mathematics, science, computers, robotics or programming tend to enjoy this program.
 Students entering this program should take as many mathematics and science courses as possible in high school.
 In addition, students would benefit from extracurricular experiences such as robotics, design competitions, science clubs and scouting activities.

 Corbin is from Lewisburg, West Virginia.
 He started his career at Tech in Fall 2014 after transferring from a university in Illinois.
-Corbin ultimately hopes to get a job in embedded design and computer architecture design and know that his time at WVU Tech is setting him up to pursue a master's degree along the path to that goal.
+Corbin ultimately hopes to get a job in embedded design and computer architecture design and knows that his time at WVU Tech is setting him up to pursue a master's degree along the path to that goal.

 At Tech, Corbin has worked on projects such as a laser printer and improving on a former student project (a computer numerical controlled router) to make printed circuit boards.
-He has been active in IEEE and is a key players in the organization's competitions against several large, well-known universities.
-This year, he helped the brown bag competition team the Tech Sumobot team land second-place in regional competition.
+He has been active in IEEE and is a key player in the organization's competitions against several large, well-known universities.
+This year, he helped the brown bag competition team, the Tech Sumobot team land second-place in regional competition.

 Dr. Eslami is an expert in the areas of VLSI design, computer architecture and embedded systems.
 His areas of research are design and implementation of smart grids algorithms using advanced microprocessors and DSPs, data acquisition and logging systems, FPGAs and reconfigurable architectures for special purpose microprocessors.